 Fair or not, plenty of studies show appearance matters when it comes to success.
 While the notion of appearance may not always be exclusively linked to physical features, it can include elements like body language and the way you present yourself (including highly visible accessories like hair colorings, piercings, and tattoos).

 Our survey found some countries believed attractiveness was a primary factor in successful price negotiations.
 In Canada and the U.S., people admitted good looks had the most significant impact on a person’s ability to haggle.
-On the contrary, in the Philippines and India, people were less likely to submit to the power of appearance.
-Could this mean that Eastern and Western cultures have different priorities?
-Research suggests Eastern countries (including China, Malaysia, or Indonesia) may value money more than Western countries.
+In the Philippines and India, people were less likely to submit to the power of appearance.
+Eastern and Western cultures have different priorities, and research suggests Eastern countries (including China, Malaysia, and Indonesia) may value money more than Western countries.
 In countries where attractiveness was seen as a valuable asset during negotiation, love was considered more important than money.

 In the U.S., the average gym membership costs roughly $60 a month, and more than 2 in 3 go unused.
 If you’re one of the many Americans paying each month for a more specialized workout, you could be forking over even more.
 In Brazil, Italy, and Canada, people were the most likely to negotiate a better deal for those workout sessions.

 It may not seem worthwhile to try and bring down the cost of your rent or cellphone bill in some countries, but in other places of the world, you could be overpaying if you don’t at least try.
 In Canada, if you’re renting a home directly from the owner, a little negotiation before you sign the lease could help you save hundreds of dollars each month.
 In European countries such as France, Spain, and the U.K., there are tips you can use to prevent overpaying on your phone bill in the first place, but if that doesn’t work, people from these countries suggested asking for a better rate anyway.